 Arthur James Sinclair started a tailors and costumers around 1910.
-It must have been a bit posh; it was known as ‘Sinclair’s of Collins Street’.
-It went into liquidation in 1938.
+It must have been a bit posh as it was known as ‘Sinclair’s of Collins Street’.
+The business went into liquidation in 1938.

 Patrick Woulfe (1888-1948) set up his tailors establishment in Adelaide Street, Brisbane, in 1913.
 He was a successful businessman; by 1939 he employed 400 people with outlets in other Queensland cities.
 The family continued with the business after his untimely death, with it finally being wound up in 1972.